 Feline arthritis, also known as degenerative joint disease (DJD), is very common in cats.
 DJD occurs when the cartilage (firm, connective tissue that protects the ends of bones) within a joint is worn away.
-This lack of cartilage in the joint can cause chronic pain which can be unbearable and can lead to poor quality of life.
+This lack of cartilage in the joint can cause chronic unbearable pain and can lead to poor quality of life.

 Cats with degenerative joint disease most commonly have pain in their lower back, elbows, knees, hips, shoulders, and hocks (the equivalent of our ankles).
 Studies indicate that as many as 92% of cats may have DJD.
-You may think that degenerative joint disease only occurs in older cats, however even young cats can get DJD, but you may not notice it until their condition worsens with age.
+You may think that DJD only occurs in older cats, however even young cats can get it.
+You just might not notice it until their condition worsens with age.

 Your Role in the Diagnosis

-Since you know your cat better than anyone else, you know their normal temperament, disposition, routines, and activities.
+You are crucial in finding out if your cat has DJD because you know their normal temperament, disposition, routines, and activities.

 - Any change in your cat’s normal behavior may be a sign of pain.

-- It is helpful to keep a notebook where you can write down how your cat normally behaves, any changes, and/or new behaviors.
+- Keep a notebook and write down your cat’s normal behavior, any changes, and/or new behaviors.

-- To identify changes, you need to compare your cat’s daily behaviors and reactions in various situations to when they were young adults.
+- To identify changes, compare your cat’s daily behaviors and reactions in various situations to when they were young adults.

-- Any changes in your cat’s normal behavior can mean your cat is either in pain, sick, or stressed – all reasons to speak with your veterinarian right away.
+- Any changes in your cat’s normal behavior can mean your cat is either in pain, sick, or stressed.
+These are all reasons to speak with your veterinarian right away.

 Signs and Symptoms